Lee Dong-gook: Personal life

-Lee married Lee Soo-jin, a runner up of Miss Korea 1997, in December 2005.
-The couple have five children: twin daughters Lee Jae-si and Lee Jae-ah (born 14 August 2007), twin daughters Lee Seol-ah and Lee Soo-ah (born 18 July 2013) and son Lee Si-an, nicknamed Daebak (born 14 November 2014).
+Lee married Lee Soo-jin, a runner up of Miss Korea Hawaii 1997, in December 2005.
+The couple have five children: twin daughters Lee Jae-si and Lee Jae-ah (born 14 August 2007), twin daughters Lee Seol-ah and Lee Soo-ah (born 18 July 2013), and son Lee Si-an, nicknamed Daebak (born 14 November 2014).

 Lee, along with his five children, has appeared on the Sunday variety show The Return of Superman (aired on KBS World TV) from 2015 to 2019.
 The Return of Superman shows famous Korean fathers taking care of their children for 48 hours without their wife.
 Lee is the first on the show to have five children to take care of.

-On December 23, 2022, Lee signed with Think Entertainment.
+On 23 December 2022, Lee signed with Thinking Entertainment.